an0/swift-evolution/proposals/NNNN-unify-static-and-class-keywords.md

 1. Use the keyword `type` to declare type properties and methods.
 2. Type properties and methods are overridable hence dynamically dispatched by default.
 Use the `final` keyword or inferred `final` to make them final and statically dispatched, just like instance properties and methods.
 3. Type properties can be stored or calculated, just like instance properties.
+Stored type properties are globally stored like global variables — Swift doesn’t support “class instance variables”.

 As you can see, it is a very simple and elegant design: